 While the sector set a target of reducing use by 20% from an estimated baseline of 26.2 mg/kg in 2016 to 21 mg/kg in 2020, as detailed in the 2016 Targets Task Force report, lack of data meant this could not be measured.

-Work in the cattle and sheep sectors is ongoing to explore what a similar industry tool to the electronic-Medicine Book for pigs could look like for their respective industries.
-Following an initial pilot project with cattle in 2018, a second phase of work for what is being called an ‘e-Medicines Hub (eMH)’ was commissioned, this time for both cattle and sheep data.
+Recognising the significant issues with data collection, work was undertaken in the cattle and sheep sectors to explore what a similar industry tool to the electronic-Medicine Book for pigs could look like for their respective industries.
+Following an initial pilot project with cattle in 2018, a second phase of work on a Medicines Hub was commissioned, this time for both cattle and sheep data.
 The aim is to capture: national sector level reporting of antibiotic use in line with ESVAC methodology; farm level data for identification of trends in how antibiotics are being used and to facilitate benchmarking within and between farms.
-Work will continue on this through 2020.
+The Medicine Hub is being launched by AHDB in January 2021.